-Anthony D. Sandler, MD, is the Senior Vice President of the Joseph E. Robert, Jr., Center for Surgical Care at Children’s National Health System.
-He is the Diane and Norman Bernstein Professor in Pediatric Surgery and also is a principal investigator in the Immunology Initiative of the Sheikh Zayed Institute for Pediatric Surgical Innovation.
+Anthony Sandler, M.D., is the Senior Vice President and Surgeon-in-Chief of the Joseph E. Robert, Jr., Center for Surgical Care at Children’s National Health System in Washington, D.C.
+He is the Diane and Norman Bernstein Chair in Pediatric Surgery and a Professor of Surgery and Pediatrics at George Washington University.
+He is also principal investigator in the Immunology Initiative of the Sheikh Zayed Institute for Pediatric Surgical Innovation.

-He is currently the Chair of the Publications Committee for the American Association of Pediatric Surgery and also serves on several committees of the Children’s Oncology Group.
-Dr. Sandler’s research interests focus on solid tumors of childhood, in which he has developed markers for determining the risk of tumor recurrence.
-His current research in tumor immunology investigates immunotherapeutic strategies for tumors.
-Dr. Sandler has published more than 60 peer reviewed manuscripts in clinical and scientific medical journals.
+He is currently on the Board of Examiners for the Pediatric Surgery Qualifying examination.
+Dr. Sandler’s research interests focus on solid tumors of childhood, in which his current research in tumor immunology investigates immunotherapeutic vaccine strategies.
+He has co-developed a surgical polymer sealant that is funded by the NIH and is currently in pre-clinical trials.
+Dr. Sandler has over 100 peer-reviewed publications in clinical and scientific medical journals.